hyphanet/website/content/2019-09-09-false-positives.md

 date:   2019-09-09
 categories: release
 ---
-Like every other anonymizing network, Freenet is a target of statistical attacks to de-anonymize users.
+Like every other privacy network, Freenet is a target of statistical attacks to identify its users.

 Studies investigating tracing Freenet users used unrealistic idealized setups or simplistic routing to that results don’t apply to